LouisJackman/volatile_thunk/content/posts/2020/12/06/creating-standalone-executables-from-lisp-with-quick-startup-times-in-2020/post.md

 more amenble to these restrictions, as well as improving startup time in general.

-This means Clojure with GraalVM does a substantially better job than other Lisps at creating executables.
+This means Clojure with GraalVM does a substantially better job than some other Lisps at creating executables.
 Dumping a whole image of a live Lisp system -- the traditional way of generating standalone executables in Lisp dialects -- is a suboptimal technique for producing compact artefacts.
 A process designed for ahead-of-time compilation with an aggressing shaking-out of unused dependencies produces tangibly better results.
+That said, tree-shaking has been attempted in the Common Lisp ecosystem too.
+[Roswell](https://github.com/roswell/roswell), a Common Lisp development environment management tool, offers tree-shaking before building into native excutables.
+Schemes can produce small executables, specifically when being embedded into native codebases written in languages like C, owing to how small the language is.

-Disk space is an obvious metric for this.
+Disk space is an obvious metric for this for assessing how effective unsed dependencies are being shaken out.
 A "hello world" Clojure program produces a 11MB executable for me.
-The SBCL equivalent is orders of magnitude larger.
+The SBCL equivalent is orders of magnitude larger, although Roswell's tree-shaker gets it down to about 15MB for my most recent "hello world" attempt.
 11MB is arguably 10MB too large for "hello world", but it seems within the bounds of acceptability in 2020.
 Executables around 100MB really aren't, which are sadly common for modern image-snapshotting approaches.
-While a Common Lisp aficionado might know a few neat tricks to make it far more compact, such documentation isn't easy to find.
 The startup time is also in Clojure's favour compared to other dynamic languages, countering an accumulated bad reputation in that area.

 Let's retrace my steps.
 How did I arrive at this 11MB executable with a competitive startup time?